Divagnz/React-Native-MCP/PAIN_POINTS.md

 ## Executive Summary

-This document captures critical pain points discovered during actual usage of the react-native-expo-mcp server.
+This document captures critical pain points discovered during actual usage of the mcp-react-native-expo server.
 Analysis of user transcripts revealed **41 minutes of manual work** that should be automated, **16+ failed tool calls**, and several critical missing features that force users to drop into manual command-line workflows.

 ### Severity Breakdown
 - **P0 Critical Issues:** 6 (block productivity)